Am I pregnant?

 Thanks a lot,

-Some women may experience physical signs of pregnancy like nausea or so-called "morning sickness" as soon as one to two weeks after conception, but others may not.
-For more details, take a look at Signs of early pregnancy and abortion info.
-Keep in mind that early symptoms of pregnancy vary from woman to woman and pregnancy to pregnancy.
-Even if some signs point to "yes," there's no reason to assume you're pregnant until you take a pregnancy test and find out for sure.
+Some people may experience pregnancy-related nausea and vomiting (often called morning sickness) as early as two weeks after conception, but others may not.
+Keep in mind that early symptoms of pregnancy vary from person to person and pregnancy to pregnancy.
+Even if some signs point to "yes," you won't know until you take a pregnancy test and find out for sure.